Gabyleon27/pythonml/README.md

 # pythonml

-Thanks for your interest, here you will find examples of Data Analysis.
+Thanks for your interest, here you will find examples of Machine Learning apllied to Data Analysis .